IceFreez3r/MC-DungeonDev/README.md

 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->

 Download the demo world.
+Before you can use the datapack, you need to execute [this](./DungeonDev/datapacks/cw_dungeons/data/dg/functions/measure/generate.py) python script by calling `python generate.py` in a terminal in [that folder](./DungeonDev/datapacks/cw_dungeons/data/dg/functions/measure/).
+This will generate about 65k files for a decision tree that I use to check the required space.
+I could include them in the directory directly, but they would massively slow down all Git operations in the repo.
+Would be awesome if minecraft would allow variables in the `execute blocks` command, but it doesn't.

-To see how it works run `/function dg:build/_demo` to see how it generates.
+To then see how the datapack works, open the world and run `/function dg:build/_demo` to see how it generates.
 You can also run `/function dg:build/_demo_last` to rebuild the same dungeon.

 The world has two demo levels that are randomly chosen.
 The first level has a yellow floor, the second a green.
 Both levels have two sublevels in white and black.
 The sublevels have different probabilities of appearing in the two levels, but you will see that yourself.
 <!-- markdownlint-enable -->